Megalex42/EV-Nova-on-Steam-Deck/README.md

 5. Click the game and click Play.
 After it creates the wine prefix, you may have to click Play again to start the game

-* If you want to apply the Widescreen patch yourself, values are 1280, 800, 0, 0, 1280 (PSA: It will be difficult to apply it thru Linux because of the way the exe works, I suggest doing it in windows)
+* If you want to apply the Widescreen patch yourself, values are 1280, 800, 0, 0, 1280 (Note: It will be difficult to apply it thru Linux because of the way the exe works, I suggest doing it in windows)

 * Controller configs are currently WIP